radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 # ANALYSIS 4

 # FINDING OUT THE FORMATION OF TOTAL BANDS AND ALBUMS ACROSS ALL THE YEARS AND MOST NUMBER OF WORDS USED IN REVIEWS

+Overview: This analysis gives us the total number of bands formed and the total number of albums created over all the years.
+This analysis also tells us what the reviewers have been talking about the most in their reviews.

 # Part 1: Creating of Total Number of Bands and Albums Across all Years